 At Oxfam, we strongly believe that individuals coming together is the key to build a fairer world for all.
 Since our creation, we try to offer our volunteers innovative and exciting ways of taking action with Oxfam.
 Our aim is for every citizen to be able to take part in solidarity actions to relieve the less fortunate.

-Some figures from the 2020 edition in Avallon:
+Some figures from the 2021 edition in Dieppe:

 - 1224 walkers